Cadillac Eldorado: Eighth generation (1967–1970)

-The Eldorado was radically redesigned for 1967 as a front-wheel drive hardtop coupe, becoming the brand's first entry to capitalize on the era's burgeoning personal luxury car market.
+The Eldorado was radically redesigned for 1967 as a front-wheel drive hardtop coupe, becoming Cadillac's entry in the era's burgeoning personal luxury car market.
 Promoted as a "personal" Cadillac, it shared the E-body with the second-generation Buick Riviera and the first-generation Oldsmobile Toronado, which had been introduced the previous year.

 To enhance its distinctiveness, Cadillac adapted the Toronado's front-wheel drive unified powerplant package, mating a Cadillac 429 V8 to a Turbo-Hydramatic 425 automatic transmission.
-Disc brakes were optional, and new standard safety equipment included an energy absorbing steering column and generously padded instrument panel.
+Front disc brakes were optional, and new standard safety equipment included an energy absorbing steering column and generously padded instrument panel.

-The 1967 Eldorado was a great departure from previous generations, which shared styling with Cadillac's De Ville and Series 62, the exceptions being the rare 1953 model, and the even more rare 1957-60 Eldorado Brougham.
-The front drive Eldorado's crisp styling, initiated by GM styling chief Bill Mitchell, was distinctive and unique, more angular than the streamlined Riviera and Toronado.
-The rear end was inspired by the GM-X Stiletto concept car.
-This was the only production Cadillac to be equipped with concealed headlights behind vacuum operated doors.
+The 1967 Eldorado was a great departure from previous generations, which shared styling with Cadillac's De Ville and Series 62.
+GM styling chief Bill Mitchell chose angular, crisp styling for the Eldorado, setting it apart from more streamlined Riviera and Toronado.
+The rear end design was inspired by the GM-X Stiletto concept car.
+It was the first and only Cadillac model with the headlamps concealed behind moveable covers; this feature was for two years only (1967 and 1968).
+Rear passenger windows retracted sideways into the C-pillar instead of down into the side body panel.